 Desert bluebell is an unmistakable, vivid blue wildflower.
-Once established in your garden, it will come back year after year.
-Here’s everything you need to know about growing and caring for this Sonoran Desert native.
+Once established in your garden, this eye-catching annual will come back year after year.
+Here’s everything you need to know about growing and caring for this native ot the Mojave and Sonoran Deserts.

-Desert bluebell (Phacelia campanularia) is a delightful wildflower with vivid blue bell-shaped flowers.
-Since most of the spring-blooming desert flowers are yellow or orange, they really pop.
+Desert bluebell (Phacelia campanularia) is a delightful wildflower with vivid blue, bell-shaped flowers.
+They really “pop” against the sea of yellow and orange spring-blooming desert flowers.

-But you don’t have to take a hike or stumble upon them in the wild — they can easily be grown as an annual in desert gardens.
+But you don’t have to take a hike or stumble upon them in the wild to behold their beauty.
+They can easily be grown as an annual in desert gardens.

-They need full sun and, provided we’ve had some winter rain, can survive on rainwater alone.
-In their natural environment, they survive on as little as 3” of rain per year.
+They need full sun and, provided you’ve had some winter rain, can survive on rainwater alone.
+In their natural environment, they survive on as little as 3” of annual rainfall.

-Besides being the truest blue flower you’ll ever have in your garden, desert bluebells are also one of the easiest plants to take care of.
+Besides being the truest blue flower you’re likely to have in your garden, desert bluebells are also one of the easiest plants to take care of.
 It needs virtually no maintenance.
 Once you’ve sown your seeds, you can let nature take care of them.

 And once you’ve had your first “crop” they usually reseed and come back year after year.